-On Wednesday we went to Capital E. It had a winter wonderland theme with Christmas trees and gingerbread houses and fake snow and it was all quite twee but also cool.
+On Wednesday we went to Capital E, the children’s museum in Wellington.
+It had a winter wonderland theme with Christmas trees and gingerbread houses and fake snow and it was all quite twee but also cool.
 The little dude said rather adorably “Yay!
 It’s Tismis at Capital E!”
 He’s been spotting Tismis Twees all around town, and he thinks they’re wonderful.

 We saw a Santa at a department store and the little dude recognised him from the Christmas specials of Ben and Holly, Peppa Pig, and Spot.
 He said “That man is dressed up yike Sandta Taus!!!
 Mummy I scared of dat man!”
 Fair enough on both counts kiddo!

-Is it awkward though, for Christians, to have their holy day festooned with tinsel?
-Probably harder to explain the random winter solstice stuff (in a New Zealand summer!) to Christian kids than to Jewish kids.
+Is it awkward though for Christians to have their holy day festooned with tinsel?
+It’s probably harder to explain all that random winter solstice stuff (in a New Zealand summer!) to Christian kids than to Jewish kids.

-Explaining the religious side of Christmas from a progressive Jewish perspective is not that hard – at least, easier than if you’re explaining it from a non-religious perspective!
-It starts, once upon a time there was a very very wise Rabbi…
+Explaining the religious side of Christmas from a progressive Jewish perspective is not that hard – at least, easier than if you’re explaining it from a non-religious perspective.
+It starts with ‘once upon a time there was a very very wise Rabbi…’

 At Pesach, we’ll host the party, open our house to non-Jewish relatives, invite them to celebrate with us.